kindelia-archive/Kindelia/README.md

 read-eval-print loop, or REPL.
 That REPL has a global state, which can be altered by user-submitted transactions.
 A transaction can either declare a new name, a new type, a new function, or evaluate an expression.

-Kindelia doesn't have a built-in consensus algorithm: it is just a pure function that receives a sequence of transactions and computes a final state.
-As such, it relies on external networks to act as the sequencer.
-Kindelia's mainnet relies on Ubilog, a data-only peer-to-peer sequencer, but any sequencer could be used.
-For example, Kindelia-Ethereum and Kindelia-Bitcoin both exist, as separate logical networks.

 Transactions
 ------------